 Vaillancourt Folk Art is proud to share this special year with collectors across the globe.
 Here’s to another 35 years!

-As we dive into 2019, we’re planning a lot of reasons to celebrate.
-To start, our Premier Number Weekend will feature the low numbers of each of our 2019 Chalkware designs.
-In April, our annual Collector’s Weekend will feature two painting workshop painting options (Ornate Santa Driving Christmas Car with Deer in Back Seat and Painting Workshop Dressed Gardening Rabbit!) and will have some phenomenal speakers during our lecture series (including the CEO/President of Old Sturbridge Village, Jim Donahue).
-We’ll also be offering two independent Painting Workshops with our artist, William Anderson, where you can learn what it’s like to paint a Vaillancourt Snowman and Halloween Pumpkin!
-With a wild success and quick sell-out of our first ever Vaillancourt Christmas Wine we’ll be introducing our second in the fall which will be followed by a very important introduction into the Christmas season as we introduce our 30th Annual Starlight Santa!
-To go one step further, we’ve teamed up with some of the country’s most acclaimed artists that have been friends since our “retail show” days and will be introducing the Vaillancourt Christkindlesmarkt to channel our European traditions.
-Once we’re fully immersed in the Christmas season, we’ll continue to bring the tradition of Dickens with performances of A Christmas Carol performed by Charles Dickens’ great-great-grandson, Gerald, right in our studios.
-In addition to all of these events, we’ll continue to introduce a piece of Christmas throughout the year (whether part of our Irish Santa Series, Valentine Santa Series, or our popular Nantucket Santa Series).
-What more, we’ll be introducing some very very special pieces throughout the year that touch to the heart of what made Vaillancourt chalkware so unique with the introduction of several one-of-a-kind mould pieces that pair an original design with an authentic, vintage chocolate mould.
-In short, our 35-year anniversary is going to be one to celebrate.
+As we dove into 2019, we had planned a lot of reasons to celebrate.
+To start, our Premier Number Weekend featured the low numbers of each of our 2019 Chalkware designs.
+In April, our annual Collector’s Weekend will featured two painting workshop painting options (Ornate Santa Driving Christmas Car with Deer in Back Seat and Painting Workshop Dressed Gardening Rabbit!) and had some phenomenal speakers during our lecture series (including the CEO/President of Old Sturbridge Village, Jim Donahue).
+We also offered two independent Painting Workshops with our artist, William Anderson, where you can learn what it’s like to paint a Vaillancourt Snowman and Halloween Pumpkin!
+With a wild success and quick sell-out of our first ever Vaillancourt Christmas Wine we introduced our second in the fall which was followed by a very important introduction into the Christmas season as we introduce our 30th Annual Starlight Santa!
+To go one step further, we teamed up with some of the country’s most acclaimed artists that have been friends since our “retail show” days and we introduced the Vaillancourt Christkindlesmarkt to channel our European traditions.
+Once we were fully immersed in the Christmas season, we continued to bring the tradition of Dickens with performances of A Christmas Carol performed by Charles Dickens’ great-great-grandson, Gerald, right in our studios.
+In addition to all of these events, we continued to introduce a piece of Christmas throughout the year (whether part of our Irish Santa Series, Valentine Santa Series, or our popular Nantucket Santa Series).
+What more, we introduced some very very special pieces throughout the year that touched the heart of what made Vaillancourt chalkware so unique with the introduction of several one-of-a-kind mould pieces that pair an original design with an authentic, vintage chocolate mould.
+In short, our 35-year anniversary was one to celebrate.

 It’s Hard To Tell When A Tradition Begins… and we thank you for letting us be part of your family’s.